oracle-livelabs/analytics-ai/modern-data-warehouse/perform-analysis/perform-analysis-v2.md

 ## Introduction

 In this lab, you will get started with the analysis of the EBS data in Oracle Analytics Cloud.
-To get you started with an analytics project, you will use a dva file to set up an Analytics project and use the Source ADW to supply data for the visualizations.
+To get you started with an analytics project, you will use a dva file to set up an Analytics project and use the Source ADW to supply data for the visualisations.
 You will then connect to the destination ADW to explore the data.

 Estimated Time: 15 minutes